This advice is reproduced with kind permission of Wordways Media Training.

 Preparing for your interview

-- You might be interviewed for a minute or much longer – but you may find that when your interview is broadcast it has been cut.
-So be prepared for the possibility that you may be on the air for as little as a 10-second segment.
-Most people can say around 30 words in 10 seconds; bear this in mind when you’re preparing for your interview.
+- You may find that when your interview is broadcast it has been cut.
+So be prepared for the possibility that you may be on the air for as little as 10 seconds.
+Most people can say around 30 words in 10 seconds, so it's worth having a good soundbite to hand.
+Bear this in mind when you’re preparing for your interview.

 How media interviews are set up